Monica Colby is our Fire and Life Safety Specialist, working in the Fire and Life Safety Division of the Rapid City Fire Department.

 Fire Is Faster than a Speeding Firefighter

-From the time you call 911 until the first firefighters are leaving their station, three minutes has passed.
+From the time you call 911 until the first firefighters are leaving their station, three minutes have passed.
 In most home fires, the hallways are blocked by deadly smoke and poisons in one or two minutes after a fire has started.
 Everything in the room where the fire started can be on fire in less than three minutes.

 Home Fire Sprinklers Are Faster than a Speeding Fire